The Tradition of Decorative Textiles in the Contemporary Work of Fabrizio Diomedi

 Tapestries of Papal Liturgies

 Tapestries of Papal Liturgies The splendid papal liturgies celebrated publicly before the reform of the 1960s were few and far between.
 They were big and rare events.
-One thing that stood out were the precious tapestries that were on display for these liturgical events, sometimes a background the papal …
+One thing that stood out were the precious tapestries that went on display for these liturgical events, sometimes a background the papal …

 Echoes of the Papal Court: Cameriere di Spada a Cappa (Lay Version)